long-rock/blue-space/README.md

  * [CGBN](https://github.com/NVlabs/CGBN).
 You should download the source to a location on your file system.

+On Ubuntu 21.04 you can install all dependencies with:

+    sudo apt install -y \
+        build-essential \
+        cmake \
+        libgmp-dev \
+        libboost-thread-dev \
+        libboost-log-dev \
+        libgtest-dev \ # optional
+        libbenchmark-dev # optional

 After you have all dependencies in place, it's time to compile `blue-space`.

 Start by downloading the source to your file system.